nasawakeupcalls/nasawakeupcalls.github.io/_pages/about.md

 chronology discusses the first ever song that could be found [Hello Dolly](https://www.youtube.com/watch?v=l7N2wssse14).
-And goes right up to Paul McCartney playing live for 14 minutes for the crew of [STS-1](https://en.wikipedia.org/wiki/STS-121); and beyond into the cold Martian mornings where the tradition continued for the Spirit and Opportunity Rovers.
+And goes right up to Paul McCartney playing live for 14 minutes for the crew of [STS-121](https://en.wikipedia.org/wiki/STS-121); and beyond into the cold Martian mornings where the tradition continued for the Spirit and Opportunity Rovers.

 The only thing is, all of this rich history, and its beautiful narrative was locked up.
 Locked up in a PDF file.
 I know there's a version out there on the NASA servers written in Word 2013 but it's not 'data'.
-Data that is easy to update might be a **+1** for the NASA history division).
-Data that is easy to remix is a **+1** for all of y'all out there looking at this site and its links and imagining the possibilities of doing cool things  with it.
+Data that is easy to update might be a **+1** for the NASA history division.
+Data that is easy to remix is a **+1** for everyone out there looking at this site and its links and imagining the possibilities of doing neat things with it.

 As a fan of [music](https://open.spotify.com/user/goatslayer), a digital preservation flâneur, an MA in digital humanities and a fan of Space, and NASA,